nathanlytang/inhabit/README.md

 </p>

-# ToDo
+# Inhabit

-A simple To-do list desktop application built in HTML/CSS/JS using the Electron framework
+A simple to-do list desktop application built in HTML/CSS/JS using the Electron framework.

 ### Status: In Progress